saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 ## Topology module

 Module that defines and enforces the overlay's topology.
-Currently, EdgeVPN supports a Symphony-based structured peer-to-peer topology for its tunnels
+Currently, EdgeVPN.io supports a Symphony-based structured peer-to-peer topology for its tunnels

 * _Overlays_ specifies a configuration for each overlay being managed by this controller.
-Each overlay is specified by its UUID - a hexadecimal value matching one in the CFx Overlays list (see above). *Note*: currently, EdgeVPN supports only a single overlay.
+Each overlay is specified by its UUID - a hexadecimal value matching one in the CFx Overlays list (see above). *Note*: currently, the system supports only a single overlay.

 * _Name_ a mnemonic string to name the overlay